 It is important to know your carrier's signal strength, as this will help determine if you need a booster and where you need the boosted signal to go.
-Check out this video for tips on improving your cell signal:

 ANDROID FIELD TEST MODE INSTRUCTIONS:

 Most Android phone models allow the user to view signal strength readings by navigating the device's menu tree.
 Finding the right menu screen varies across phone manufacturers, models and versions of Android OS.
 A typical navigation sequence is Settings – About Phone – Status or Network – Signal Strength or Network Type and Strength.

 An alternate nav sequence for some Android phones is Settings – More Options or More Settings – About Phone – Mobile Networks – Signal Strength.
 Some experimenting with the menus on your Android phone should get you a dBm reading that's reliable.

 Finally, if necessary, you may have to contact your phone manufacturer's customer support group for help.